Authentication & Authorization in a microservices architecture

 OAuth2

 An industry-standard protocol for user authorization in distributed systems is provided by OAuth 2.0.
-The OAuth 2.0 client credential flow provides secure server-to-server communication between API clients and API servers in the context of microservices.
+The OAuth 2.0 in microservices credential flow provides secure server-to-server communication between API clients and API servers in the context of microservices.
 By removing the requirement for them to create their own authentication method in each microservice, the OAuth framework eases the strain on developers.

 Delegated authorisation may be set up thanks to OpenID Connect (OIDC), which extends OAuth to include federated identities.
 Together, these two layers give programmers the ability to create systems that communicate with many identity providers.
 A user ID may also be obtained via OIDC and OAuth 2.0 by delivering an access token to the user information endpoint.
 An OIDC lookup may be used to discover the route to this endpoint.